 DSCR Loans can only be used to purchase an investment property.
 For your primary residence, you should stick with conventional mortgages.

-Many real estate investors are able to obtain conventional mortgages on their first investment property.
+Many real estate investors are able to obtain conventional mortgages on their first rental.
 The interest rates will be lower and first time investors often have the income and documentation needed to meet the debt-to-income ratio qualifications for conventional mortgages.
 However, conventional mortgages can only be financed in your personal name.
-If real estate investors want to protect their personal assets, sometimes they will obtain a DSCR loan for their first investment property so they can finance through an LLC.
+If real estate investors want to protect their personal assets by focusing entirely on their company's cash flow, sometimes they will obtain a DSCR mortgage for their first investment property so they can finance through an LLC.

 Most DSCR loans require rent-ready rental properties.
 That means no construction projects or anything more than minor wear and tear.
-Many real estate investors looking to flip an investment property will finance their construction through a hard money loan program and then refinance into a DSCR loan for permanent financing.
+Many real estate investors looking to flip an investment will finance their construction through a hard money loan program and then refinance into a DSCR product for permanent financing.

-If you are purchasing an investment property in a hot market where the rents have not caught up to the home prices, you will not be able to cover the monthly debt payments with rental income.
+If you are purchasing an investment property in a hot market where the rents have not caught up to the home prices, you will not be able to cover the monthly debt payments with rental income, especially due to high DSCR loan interest rates.
 Most lenders require at least a 1.2 DSCR and will not loan to you if you are unable to meet the monthly debt payments.
 However some lenders, like Visio, have a No DSCR Loan Program for this reason.
 We see the value in investing in hot markets, and will offer you a No DSCR Loan if you have a strong credit report and meet other qualifications.

-Most lenders have a minimum loan amount of $75k and a minimum investment property value of $150k.
-Even if the rental income will cover the monthly mortgage payments, you likely will not qualify for a DSCR loan.
-If you don't meet the other minimum requirements.
-One way real estate investors pay for this kind of property is to use a DSCR loan to pull cash out of another investment property.
+Most lenders have a minimum amount of $75k and a minimum property value of $150k.
+Even if the rental income will cover the monthly mortgage payments, you likely will not qualify for loans based on DSCR if you don't meet the other minimum requirements.
+One way real estate investors pay for this kind of property is to use a DSCR product to pull cash out of another investment property.

 For help optimizing a DSCR ratio, check out our DSCR calculator.

-When comparing DSCR lenders, here are some considerations.
+When comparing DSCR loan lenders, here are some considerations.

 It is important to know exactly what your costs will be for the loan.
 The last thing you want is to end up at the closing table with unexpected costs.
 Most lenders charge an origination fee and one or more administrative fee (underwriting fee, documentation fee).
 Also be on the lookout for a prepayment penalty if you are looking to sell the property in the near future.